-If you end up with other on your outside hull, this must be folded fully in and you can have up to 3 other boats on your side.
+If you end up with other boats alongside your outer float, this must be folded fully in - you can then have up to 3 other boats on your long side.

-When folded always use the cleats on the centre hull and only fasten spring lines on the floats if necessary.
-It's only the fold in line that holds the float in to the centre hull.
+When folded in, always use the cleats on the main hull and only fasten spring lines on the floats if necessary (it is only the fold in line that holds the float into the main hull).